Non-Markovianity of $2K-B$ and a degeneration: Introduction

-In \Cref{sec:fil} we further analyze the Markovian structure discovered in \cite{OP}, to understand the non-Markovian property of $2K-B$.
-We systematically study other projections of $(K',K,K-B,H)$, and whether each of them is Markovian or not.
-A rough conclusion is that, to add more information to $2K-B$ to make it Markovian, one cannot go beyond $(K', K, K-B, H)$.
+In \Cref{sec:fil}, we further analyze the Markovian structure discovered in \cite{OP}.
+We systematically study other natural projections of $(K', K, K-B, H)$ and determine whether each of them is Markovian.
+One conclusion is that none of the natural projections of $(K', K, K-B, H)$ that contain $2K-B$ is Markovian.

-In \Cref{sec:fX} we analyze the filtration of $2K-B$, compared with the filtration of $K$ and $B$.
-A conclusion there is a semi-martingale decomposition of $2K-B$ in an enlarged filtration.
+In \Cref{sec:fX}, we analyze the filtration of $2K-B$, in comparison with the filtrations of $K$ and $B$.
+In particular, we establish a semimartingale decomposition of $2K-B$ in an enlarged filtration.